 - If you’re taking the non-language pathway, you’ll study Celtic civilisation and literature.
 You will study Celtic in its historical and contemporary context, and gain an overview of key literary genres and texts from Gaelic Scotland, Ireland and Wales from the early medieval period to the present, with texts presented in English translation.
 You can choose to learn the basics of the Scottish Gaelic language.

 Years 1 & 2

-Our programmes are very flexible.
+- Our programmes are very flexible.
 In your first two years, you'll likely get to choose option courses from a wide range of subjects alongside Celtic and any partner subject.
-This may enable you to change the focus of your degree going into your final two (honours) years, which is when you start to specialise.
+This gives you a broad knowledge base and transferable skills.
+It may also enable you to change the focus of your degree going into your final two (honours) years, which is when you start to specialise.

 Years 3 & 4

 - On most programmes, you’ll typically spend your third year in Edinburgh - though it’s possible to study elsewhere through the University’s Study Abroad programme.
 However, if you’re doing a joint degree with French or Scandinavian Studies, you will spend your third year abroad.

 - You will learn how to undertake your own research to the level of completing a dissertation or long essay in your final year.
 This is your chance to focus on a topic, period or discipline that’s of particular interest to you.
 We have an extensive range of honours courses to choose from.